-Representative office is generally established for carrying out preparatory and supporting tasks aimed at enabling foreign companies to engage in full-scale commercial business operations in Japan in future.
+A representative office is generally established to carry out preparatory and supporting tasks to enable foreign companies to engage in full-scale commercial business operations in Japan in the future.

-Representative office is generally established for carrying out market research & liaison activities on behalf of head office.
-It does not allow to conduct commercial business activities in Japan and therefore no registration is required at the legal affairs bureau nor be subjected to corporate tax under Japanese tax laws.
-However, representative offices established by foreign banks, insurance companies, securities companies, or other financial institutions are exceptions; prior notification must be provided to the Financial Services Agency for such representative offices (as stipulated in the Banking Law, Securities Exchange Law and other laws).
+A representative office is generally established for carrying out market research and liaison activities on behalf of the head office.
+It does not allow to conduct of commercial business activities in Japan.
+Therefore no registration is required at the legal affairs bureau nor be subjected to corporate tax under Japanese tax laws.
+However, representative offices established by foreign banks, insurance companies, securities companies, or other financial institutions are exceptions; prior notification must be provided to the Financial Services Agency for such representative offices (as stipulated in the Banking Law, Securities Exchange Law, and other laws).